Board of Directors

 Donyel B. Barber – Treasurer

-Donyel serves as the Community Centered Health Coordinator for Gaston Family Health Services, a Federally Qualified Health Center.
-She promotes community engagement, while working with communities to identify social determinants leading to poor health of the community.
+Donyel serves as the Director of Equity Initiatives for Kintegra Health , a Federally Qualified Health Center.
+She promotes community engagement, while working with communities to identify the social drivers leading to poor health of the community.
 Working alongside the community, her mission is to achieve health equity and improve the overall health of the community.
 She is a 1996 graduate of Spelman College in Atlanta, Georgia, where she earned a Bachelor of Arts Degree and she is certified in Facilitative Leadership.
-During the November 2019 election cycle, Donyel was elected to a 4 year term on the Gastonia City Council.
+During the November 2019 election cycle, Donyel was elected to the Gastonia City Council.

 Back to top